 Since I was in 8th grade I have been on the hunt for the perfect leather moto jacket.
 Soft buttery leather, something that works with not against my shape, not too cropped but not too long, a style that can zip up when it's cold but also looks great as a topper over lightweight dresses.
-I think I may have found it; below is my Universal Standard leather moto jacket review.
-Thank you to Oscar for being my date for this photoshoot; isn't he the best accessory?
+I think I may have found it; below is my Universal Standard Leeron Leather Moto Jacket review.

 It's funny, back then I found it so timeless but now I put it on and see the shoulder pads and dolman sleeves it looks like the epitome of the late '80s/early '90s.
 I keep trying it on, hoping the dated details will fall in line with the “what's old is new again” fashion cycle.
 It never works; it likely won't be worn again unless I attend a costume party.

 Last year I found a petite moto jacket from Topshop and it was pretty great.
 I should say is pretty great; it's still in my wardrobe.
 However, it's from Topshop so one can't be surprised by the heavy lower-quality leather.
 It is also insulated, so while it's a cute jacket to wear on a crisp fall day, it's not one that can be made part of an outfit and worn indoors.
 Also, the sleeves are a tad snug; no way I can wear it over a sweater.

 I wanted classic moto styling, no weird “feminine” updates that make the piece look dated more quickly or cheap.
 I didn't want detail overkill – sure there will be zippers and snaps, but I didn't want studs or superfluous hardware.
 And I'd love to have a jacket that is so soft I can push up the sleeves; even if they're the right length for my petite frame, I still love the look of a jacket with the sleeves pushed up, with or without the under layer showing at the hem.

-What I love is the Universal Standard leather moto jacket is a true moto jacket – it has a proper belt at the bottom.
+What I love is the Universal Standard Leeron leather moto jacket is a true moto jacket – it has a proper belt at the bottom.
 It has two zipper pockets and a small pocket with a snap flap that is just the size for your lipstick or something of similar size.
 The collar snaps down, no wonky collars popping up yet you can still zip it up against the cold.

 I have a large bust and many jackets tent out from my bustline.
 This one is soft enough that is has a bit of drape.
-The sleeves are long for me, but the leather is so soft I can push up the sleeves and still be comfortable (tip: push up the sleeves with them slightly unzipped, then zip them closed when they are at the right location.
+The sleeves of the Universal Standard Leeron Leather Moto Jacket are long for me, but the leather is so soft I can push up the sleeves and still be comfortable (tip: push up the sleeves with them slightly unzipped, then zip them closed when they are at the right location.
 This will help them stay up).